DavidKendig/EZBattleMap/README.md

 ## Usage for Game Masters

+### Initial Setup

-1. **Setup**: Two windows will open - GM Controller and Player Display
+1. **Launch**: Two windows will open - GM Controller and Player Display
    - Place the Player Display on your second monitor/TV for players to see
    - Keep the GM Controller on your screen

-2. **Manage your libraries** (left panel on GM Controller):
+2. **Build Your Library**:
+   - Click **"Mass Import"** in the menu bar to quickly add multiple maps and tokens
+   - Or use **"Add Image"** button in the library panel for individual images
+   - Switch between Maps and Tokens libraries using the "Library" dropdown
+   - Maps stored in `~/.ezbattlemap/maps/`, Tokens in `~/.ezbattlemap/tokens/`

+### Managing Your Image Library

+The left panel contains your image library with full organization tools:

 - **Switch Libraries**: Use the "Library" dropdown to switch between Maps and Tokens
+- **Mass Import** (Menu Bar): Import multiple images at once to quickly populate your library
-   - **Add Images**: Click "Add Image" to upload images to the current library
+- **Add Images**: Click "Add Image" to upload single images to the current library
-     - Maps are stored in `~/.ezbattlemap/maps/`
-     - Tokens are stored in `~/.ezbattlemap/tokens/`
-     - Thumbnails are automatically generated for easy browsing
-   - **Organize**: Click "Edit" to set:
+- **Organize**: Click "Edit" to set metadata for any image:
   - Display name (e.g., "Tavern Level 1" or "Goblin Warrior")
   - Category (e.g., "Dungeons", "Characters", "Monsters")
   - Tags (e.g., "indoor", "combat", "level-5", "player-character")
   - Notes (e.g., "Use for Chapter 3 encounter" or "HP: 15, AC: 13")
 - **Search**: Use the search bar to find images by any metadata
-   - **Filter**: Select a category from the dropdown to show only those in the current library
+- **Filter**: Select a category from the dropdown to filter the current library
 - **Load Maps**: Double-click a map thumbnail to load it onto the battlemap
+- **Place Tokens**: Drag token thumbnails onto the map (in Token Mode)
 - **Delete**: Select an image and click "Delete" to remove it from your library

+### Working with Maps (Map Mode)

-3. **Load your battlemap**:
+1. **Load a battlemap**:
-   - Double-click a thumbnail from your library, OR
+   - Double-click a thumbnail from your Maps library, OR
    - Click "Select Image" to load a file directly (doesn't add to library)

-4. **Match grid to your map**: Adjust the square size in pixels to align with your battlemap's grid
+2. **Match grid to your map**:
+   - Adjust the square size in pixels to align with your battlemap's grid
-   - Default: 100px
-   - Range: 1-2000px with 1-pixel precision
+   - Default: 100px, Range: 1-2000px with 1-pixel precision
-   - Type directly or use arrow buttons for fine control
+   - Grid size is automatically saved per map and restored when reloaded

-5. **Reveal areas to players**:
+3. **Reveal areas to players** (in Map Mode):
    - **Click** on a grid square to reveal/hide that area
    - **Click and drag** to reveal/hide multiple areas at once
      - First click determines reveal or hide